EricCho3/FPGA-Based-Connect-4/README.md

 ---

-## **OVERVIEW OF THE MODULES**
+## **Overview of the Modules**

 * FSM: finite state machine - determines which screen the game is currently at (start screen, in game screen for p1/p2, and win screen for p1/p2)
-* sseg: seven-segment display - displays information on 7-segment and LEDs based on the state from FSM
+* sseg: seven-segment display - displays information on 7-segment display and LEDs based on the state from FSM
 * bitboard_logic: determines if p1 or p2 won by analyzing their respective piece placements
 * clk_25Mhz: divides the internal clock of 100Mhz by 4 to achieve 25Mhz for 640x480 @ 60hz for VGA
 * VGA_Sync: handles the VGA timing states and clock cycles for the current pixel row being drawn (row by row) (instantiates clk_25Mhz here)